COMMUNITY PROJECTS & PARTNERSHIPSWORKING TOGETHER FOR THE COMMUNITY

 safety reflector belts have been distributed to synagogues throughout North America

-The Department of Community Projects & Partnerships works to enhance Jewish communal life on a national scale by strengthening community leaders, organizations, and infrastructure; by confronting ongoing communal challenges; by responding to crises and natural disasters; and by empowering change through education, bringing Torah values to life.
-The department reaches these goals by connecting and collaborating with Jewish lay leaders and industry experts
+The Department of Community Projects & Partnerships works to enhance Jewish communal life worldwide by strengthening community leaders, organizations, and infrastructure; by confronting ongoing communal challenges; by responding to crises and natural disasters; and by bringing Torah values to life.

 GROWING AND STRENGTHENING COMMUNITIES

 The OU Virtual Jewish Community Home Relocation Fair showcases the amenities of Orthodox Jewish communities and assists people interested in relocating to find a Jewish community that fits their religious, cultural, social, and financial needs.

 17 new communities that joined the Fair this year

 Virtual Auditorium sessions highlighting various communities and sponsors

 Communal Growth Leadership seminars enable community representatives to collaborate with the OU and develop important strategies and techniques for growth.
 “Legal Use of Images and Videos” and “Marketing of the Community” were among the recent seminar topics.

 The OU Community Road Trip provides department professionals an opportunity to hear from local leaders and learn firsthand about the strengths

 and challenges of our communities.
 In summer 2022, visits and meetings took place with leaders